Corporate Compliance Documents in the UK: Reporting Company Changes to Companies House

 Updating Your Registered Office Address

-If your company changes its registered office address, you must notify Companies House UK immediately.
+If your company changes its registered office address, you must notify Companies House in UK immediately through the official companies house change registered address process.

 Key requirements include: